Delivery Extensions

 , with the command command ...

 , in the same runtime and namespace of the release channel.
-For services using Runtime Extensions, the release channel must be configured with both a custom runtime and a Kubernetes runtime, and Prodvana will run the delivery extension inside the Kubernetes runtime.
+For services using Runtime Extensions, the release channel must be configured with both a custom runtime and a Kubernetes runtime, and Prodvana will run the Convergence Extension inside the Kubernetes runtime.

 Apply the config with pvnctl configs apply